Lifesblood: Content

 The sample at the beginning of "Shadows That Move" is from the film One Flew Over the Cuckoo's Nest.
 The sample at the beginning of "Hail to Fire" is from the autobiographical film The Dancin' Outlaw by Jesco "Jesse" White.
-The samples at the beginning of "We Built This Come Death" and "Battle at Sea" are believed to be taken from recordings of the Nuremberg trials.
+The samples at the beginning of "We Built This Come Death" and "Battle at Sea" are taken from recordings of the Nuremberg trials.

 The cover artwork features an image of a rebis.